Assessing imbalance in signed brain networks: Introduction

-According to such a mapping, the time steps of a univariate time series are interpreted as nodes to be connected if `visible' to each other.
+\textit{Visibility-induced mapping.} According to such a mapping, the time steps of a univariate time series are interpreted as nodes to be connected if `visible' to each other.
 Different types of visibility algorithms exist, designed to obtain undirected/directed, binary/weighted graphs.

 The first algorithm of this kind was proposed in~\cite{Lacasa2008} and is based on the idea of representing each observation as a vertical bar whose height equals the numerical value of the observation itself: if the tops of any two bars can be \emph{directly} connected via a `visibility line', the corresponding nodes are, then, connected in the resulting network.
-The authors of~\cite{Lacasa2008} have shown that visibility graphs (VGs) inherit several properties from the original time series, e.g. VGs are always connected because each observation (node) is visible by, at least, its temporal (structural) neighbours; hubs are induced by (local) maxima, since the corresponding bars see more nodes than other points; the presence of hubs usually induces a modular structure; a periodic time series induces a network whose degree distribution is characterised by a number of peaks that is smaller than its period $T$, as the degree of node $i$ will be the same of the nodes $i\pm T$, $i\pm 2T$, $i\pm 3T$ and so on; a white noise process induces a (random) network whose degree distribution is exponential while a fractal time series induces a (scale-free) network whose degree distribution is power-law.
-Visibility algorithms are easy to implement, computationally fast and parameter-free; besides, they have been employed to diagnose Alzheimer's disease automatically, achieving an accuracy of $\simeq 98\%$~\cite{Ahmadlou2010}.

-A variant of the aforementioned procedure has been proposed in~\cite{Luque2009}, where the concept of \emph{horizontal visibility} - as opposed to the one of \emph{natural visibility} - is defined.
-A horizontal visibility graph (HVG) is constructed by considering (only) horizontal visibility lines: as a consequence, the HVG is always a subgraph of the VG, hence containing less information, although its construction is faster.
-HVGs have been employed to analyse seismic signals~\cite{Telesca2012}, the volatility of returns of financial time series~\cite{Zhang2015}, heartbeat rates~\cite{Xie2019} and for classification tasks~\cite{Li2018}.

-A third variant is defined by implementing the concept of \emph{directed visibility}, whose introduction has been justified by noticing that time has a natural direction: in~\cite{Lacasa2012}, the authors adopted the rule according to which any pair of time steps $t_i<t_j$ populates a directed horizontal visibility graph (DHVG) with an edge $i\rightarrow j$ and employed DHVGs to quantify time series irreversibility.